-- If your organization has never received a federally-negotiated indirect cost rate, you may elect to charge a de minimis rate of 10% on modified total direct costs (MTDC) which may be used indefinitely.
-For more information, see 2 CFR Part 200.414(f).
+- If your organization has never received a federally negotiated indirect cost rate, you may elect to charge a de minimis rate on modified total direct costs (MTDC) which may be used indefinitely.
+The de minimis rate is 10% for FY 2024 and earlier awards, and 15% for FY 2025 and later awards.
+For more information, see the General Terms and Conditions for your award and 2 CFR Part 200.414(f).
 Simply check the box next to "de minimis." - A non-federal entity that had a past indirect cost rate agreement that is now expired may elect to charge the de minimis indirect cost rate (see 2 CFR Part 200.414(f) and 85 FR 49506).
 The de minimis rate may be used indefinitely.